 Deferring retirement.
 If you have reached retirement eligibility when you leave covered employment, you can defer receiving a retirement benefit until a later date.
 If you decide to defer retirement, submit an Application for Service Retirement (VRS-5) to VRS at least 60 days, but not more than four months (120 days), before the date you wish to retire.
-For more information about applying for retirement, see Chapter 9-Getting Ready to Retire.
+For more information about applying for retirement, see Chapter 11-Getting Ready to Retire.

 VRS communication.
-As a deferred member, you will have access to myVRS, where you can view information from your member record.
+As a deferred member, you will have access to myVRS, where you can view information from your member record and plan for retirement online.
 If you are vested when you leave employment, you also will receive a Member Benefit Profile (MBP), your annual online benefits statement.
 You can view and print your MBP from myVRS.
-To register or log into your secure online account, select myVRS from www.varetire.org.
+To log in or create a secure online account, select myVRS from www.varetire.org.